matteotenca/gg-transfer/README.md

 ## Tool to send/receive text/binary file over audio via FSK modulation

-This small tool is intended to send/receive short text messages or whole binary files over audio.
+This tool is intended to send/receive short text messages or whole binary files over audio.
 It uses `ggwave` library ([https://github.com/ggerganov/ggwave](https://github.com/ggerganov/ggwave)) to encode text messages or binary files, send them over the audio interface, or decode them from the microphone.

+It can be used - and its main purpose is - to send data through radio transceivers.

 This is a shell front-end which implements the sending/receiving of bare text or whole binary files, which are encoded in Base64.

-When in file transfer mode, it reads the file, encode it in Base64, and sends a header in JSON with some info about the file itself.
+In `--file-transfer` mode, the file is opened and read all at once, then is encoded in Base64, and a header in JSON with some info about the file itself is sent.
+The Base64 encoded string is splitted into 132 bytes/long chunks, and a CRC32 is added at the begin of the block to reach the maximum block size allowed by `ggwave`, 140 bytes.
-Then splits the Base64-encoded string in 140 chars-long blocks, and send them: `ggwave` encodes each block into audio and `gg-transfer` plays them to the default audio interface.

-The receieving part, while in file transfer mode, waits to receive the header, then reads the right number of blocks, assembles them in a single Base64 string and decodes it into binary.
+The CRCs are inserted shifted by one block to be sure the blocks arrive in the right order.
+At last, the checksum of the whole file is checked against the one received in the header.

+The standard behaviour is to play/record audio to/from the default audio devices.

 There are nine different protocols to send data:
 ```